Nuclei-Software/tflite-micro/tensorflow/lite/micro/nuclei_evalsoc/README.md

 5. Most of the tflm examples require a lot of ram and rom, so some examples may link fail if you don't have enough memory.
 6. Test the build via `CLEAN=1 CORE=n300fd ARCH_EXT=p NUCLEI_SDK_ROOT=/path/to/your_subsystem_sdk ./run.sh micro_speech_test`
-7. Since the porting example not able to run on Nuclei QEMU, so you need to download the generated elf on your hardware and check the real output.

 ### Where is 'nuclei_demosoc'